lsylk/lsylk.github.io/index.md

 excited about.

 ### How about Valgrind!
-This seems like a good place to start:

-Valgrind is super exciting.
+Valgrind is very exciting.
+It acts as an intermediate between your program and your CPU in order to give you more information about your program than what your computer could provide by itself with existing tools.
 It's a way of understanding what is happening with your memory in your application.
 For example, if you are writing some c code that doesn't properly free memory, it will tell you!